-Good Academic Standing - a cumulative grade point average of 2.0 or higher on all course work attempted at Goodwill Technical College
+Good Academic Standing - a cumulative grade point average of 2.00 or higher on all course work attempted at Goodwill Technical College

 Academic Probation - GTC cumulative grade point average falls below a 2.00.
-No student will be placed on probation before he/she has attempted 15 credit hours.
 The statement "Academic Probation" will be placed on the student's permanent academic record.
 Once on probation, a student will remain on probation until the GTC cumulative grade point average of 2.00 or higher is achieved.

 Academic Suspension - when a student on academic probation has a semester grade point average below a 2.00.
 A student on academic probation will be suspended from the institution for one semester at the conclusion of any semester or summer session in which he/she fails to earn a semester grade point average of 2.00.
 The statement "Academic Suspension" will be placed on the student's permanent academic record.
-No student will be suspended prior to attempting 24 semester hours of enrollment.
 A student who is suspended at the end of the fall semester must remain out of school for the spring semester.
 A student who is suspended at the end of the spring semester may attend the summer session.
-If the student raises his/her GTC cumulative average to 2.0 during the summer session, the student may attend the fall semester.
+If the student raises his/her GTC cumulative average to 2.00 during the summer session, the student may attend the following fall semester.
 If the cumulative average remains below 2.00, or if the student does not attend the summer session, the student is suspended for the fall semester.